 In 2018, SEV reported that 49 percent of power generation came from renewable sources.
 In order to maximize these investments, SEV sought to add a BESS solution for greater reliability and resiliency.
 In addition to integrating the wind farm, the BESS also reduces both diesel consumption and CO2 emissions, while improving power quality.
 The system can also be used for black start and islanding operations, when the thermal diesel powerplant is in standby mode and the wind farm is feeding clean energy to the island.

 SEV and Hitachi Energy’s project aligns with the operator’s goal of protecting the islands’ unique ecosystem.
 The islands are facing major environmental challenges as well as rising oil prices.
 To face that challenge, SEV believes a re-evaluation and reorganization of the entire energy sector will be necessary.3

-“SEV is at the forefront of using innovative technology in the drive toward sustainability and clean power development, even in a highly complex environment,” said Massimo Danieli, executive vice president and managing director of the Grid Automation business unit at Hitachi Energy.
+“SEV is at the forefront of using innovative technology in the drive toward sustainability and clean power development, even in a highly complex environment,” said Massimo Danieli, Managing Director of Hitachi Energy's Grid Automation business.
 “By harnessing its abundant energy sources including wind, hydro power and solar, SEV’s network strategy not only achieves present goals, but also protects the area’s vital resources for future generations.”